Welcome to Radiant: Intimacy for Blessed Couples!

 1. The best way to learn and grow and for the program to have a meaningful impact is to participate

-• Honesty: I commit to telling the truth about myself.
 This is the fuel for my growth.
 The deeper I can understand and express the truth about myself — my thoughts, feelings, and the events of my life — the more freedom I will experience.
+Be transparent if you can, don't be afraid to express yourself.

-• Grace: I commit to giving and receiving grace.
 Grace is not something to be earned.
 It is ever present, available to me.
 However, there is a certain state in which I can experience it and out of which I cannot.
 Truth-telling makes me vulnerable, putting me in the position to be accepted or rejected.
 The feeling of acceptance is the experience of grace.
 It is an experience of unconditional love.
+I will receive grace from others, I will give grace to others, and I will give grace to myself.

-• Integrity and Accountability: I commit to having integrity and being accountable.
 I’m here because I want to learn and grow.
 That requires integrity and accountability.
 Integrity is honoring my word.
 Keeping it as best I can and acknowledging when I don’t.
 Accountability is giving people permission to support my integrity.
+Through integrity and accountability I allow myself opportunities for truth-telling and continual growth.

 Small Groups